 You might wonder, when is the right time to start with your maternity leave , if you’re working that is!
 There is no harm in continuing to work, if your pregnancy is progressing normally and if your doctor feels it’s ok.
 Work will keep your mind occupied and you will be able to stock up on your leaves for the post delivery phase!

-If you are considering signing up for cord blood banking, then it’s a good idea to review your options.
+If you are considering signing up for cord blood banking, then please mark it in your pregnancy week by week chart to review your options this week.
 Discuss with your doctor and read up reviews on BabyChakra before you choose.

 It is important that you know what questions to ask your bank at the presentation and not focus on the freebies offered!
 Your cord blood bank should be financially stable and hold all the necessary certifications.